telus/create-library/README.md

 You might notice in the template [CircleCI configuration file](./template/circle.yml) that we use a particular Docker image called `telus/build-essential` as a base image.
 That ensures we get access to some globally installed packages needed to run the various steps in the pipeline.

 In order to make these scripts work in local development, you will need to ensure you have those packages installed on your machine.
 Running `npx install-group peer --package @telus/build-essential --no-save` inside your project folder will make those dependencies available.
 For convenience, we have added a script for this inside the template `package.json`: `npm run setup-local`.
+This will add these packages to your local `node_modules`, however keep in mind that you will have to do this again every time you reset your `node_modules` folder (that happens when you run `npm install`).

-## <a id="step-5"></a> How do I migrate existing libraries?
+## <a id="step-5"></a> Frequently Asked Questions

+### 1. How do I migrate existing libraries?

 If you are thinking of bringing these updates into an existing NPM library, and don't know where to start, here are a few tips on how you could approach this:
 - Create a new branch in your project.